DC (Succession): Plot

 Meanwhile, Roman travels with Karl and Laird to consult Eduard's help.
-He and Eduard half-heartedly continue their duties as owners of the Heart of Midlothian football club, and Eduard invites Roman and the others to Turkey to make their investment proposal to Eduard's father.
-In Turkey, as Roman is in the middle of a sales pitch, he and the others are ushered into a hotel lobby by anti-corruption militia forces, whom Eduard says were sent by the Turkish president's son-in-law, Zeynal, to seize key assets.
-The militia hold the hotel occupants hostage while Roman manages to secure something of an agreement with Eduard and his associates.
+He and Eduard half-heartedly continue their duties as owners of Scotland's Heart of Midlothian football team, and Eduard invites Roman and the others to Turkey to make their investment proposal to Eduard's father.
+In Turkey, as Roman is in the middle of a sales pitch, he and the others are ushered into a hotel lobby by anti-corruption militia forces, who Eduard says were sent by the Turkish president's son-in-law Zeynal to seize key assets.
+The forces hold the hotel occupants hostage while Roman manages to secure something of an agreement with Eduard and his associates.
 He is later taken to meet with Zeynal face-to-face.

-Shiv meets with Gil and Nate privately, where she learns that they have a witness who is ready to testify against the Roys.
-Logan sends Shiv and Rhea to meet with the witness while he and Kendall take the stand.
+Shiv privately meets with Gil and Nate, where she learns that they have a witness named Kira, who is ready to testify against the Roys.
+Logan sends Shiv and Rhea to meet with Kira while he and Kendall take the stand.
 Logan also stumbles through his responses to Eavis' questions, but deflects the blame onto Kendall, who nonetheless provides a strong and confident rebuke to Eavis and accuses him of operating on personal bias against Logan and his company.

-Shiv and Rhea track down Kira, the witness, to a playground where she is with her children.
-Rhea is uncomfortable coercing a sexual assault victim into silence, so Shiv meets with the woman alone.
-Shiv candidly tells Kira that she and the company cannot be trusted, but asks her whether her personal courage in coming out as a witness against the Roys is worth the lifetime of public scrutiny that will follow her if she chooses to go through with her statement.
-She offers Kira a hefty settlement as well as a promise that she will work to ensure that those involved in the crimes will see justice.
-Kira agrees to back down, and Shiv wins the approval of her father for helping them win the case.
+Shiv and Rhea track down Kira to a playground where she is with her children.
+Rhea is uncomfortable coercing a sexual assault victim into silence, so Shiv meets with Kira alone.
+Shiv admits to Kira that she and the company cannot be trusted, but asks her whether her personal courage in coming out as a witness against the Roys is worth the lifetime of public scrutiny that will follow her if she chooses to go through with it.
+She offers Kira a hefty settlement and a promise that she will work to seek justice for those involved.
+Kira agrees to back down, and Shiv wins the approval of her father.

-After the trial, Rhea, feeling blindsided by the scandal, tells Logan she no longer wants to be associated with the company, and abdicates her CEO title before walking away.
-Logan watches Kendall's testimony with Shiv and worries that his son's combative stance against Congress will hurt Waystar's relationship with its shareholders.
+After the hearings, Rhea feels blindsided by the scandal and tells Logan she no longer wants to be associated with the company, abdicating her role as CEO before walking away.
+Logan watches Kendall's testimony with Shiv and worries that Kendall's combative stance against Congress will hurt Waystar's relationship with its shareholders.
 He tells Shiv that if they really want the company to survive, they will need to make a "blood sacrifice".

 Production

 "DC" was written by Succession showrunner Jesse Armstrong and directed by Mark Mylod in his seventh episode for the series.
 For the scenes in Congress, the production crew built a replica of a Senate chamber at a studio in Queens.
-To prepare for his scenes during Tom's testimony, actor Matthew Macfadyen watched the House testimony of Michael Cohen, former attorney to President Donald Trump, and his questioning by Rep. Elijah Cummings.
+To prepare for his scenes during Tom's testimony, Matthew Macfadyen watched the House testimony of then-president Donald Trump's former attorney Michael Cohen and his questioning by Elijah Cummings.